chiragbharadwaj/site/about/index.md

 the *border* of Princeton.
 Indeed, we were about five minutes away from Princeton University, so throughout junior high school, my mother and I would often attend science talks and music concerts at the university, which were absolutely wonderful.
-These excursions definitely served as the initial inspiration that helped shape my interests today.
+These excursions definitely inspired who I am today.

 <div class="row">